Day Trading: Risk Management Fundamentals

 But it’s also about the psychology and emotions of thousands of other traders working toward their own goals.

 Human emotions can be beautiful and terrifying.
-The science of risk management allows you to build guardrails that can prevent impulsive deviations from your original plan.
+The science of risk management for day traders allows you to build guardrails that can prevent impulsive deviations from your original plan.

 At first, you may find it challenging to honor the limits you set for trading activity.
 Part of you will leap at the possibility of a trade breaking out and earning you a major win—even if the odds aren’t strong.

-Complying with your risk management parameters allows you to protect against these urges.
-To put it bluntly, emotion-driven traders don’t make good career traders.
+Complying with your risk management parameters protects you against these urges.
+To put it bluntly, emotion-driven traders don’t make good career traders

 Adaptability